Alan Parker, director of “Midnight Express,” dies at 76

-A statement from the director’s family says Parker died Friday in London after a long illness.

-Parker was one of Britain’s most successful directors, whose diverse body of work includes “Fame,” Mississippi Burning, “The Commitments and “Angela’s Ashes.”
-Together his movies won 10 Academy Awards at 19 British Academy Film Awards.
+Parker’s diverse body of work includes “Fame,” Mississippi Burning, “The Commitments and “Angela’s Ashes.”
+Together his movies won 10 Academy Awards and 19 British Academy Film Awards.

+In a statement, the family said Parker died Friday in London after a long illness.

+Parker was born in London in in 1944 and, like many other aspiring British directors including Ridley Scott, began his career in advertising.

 Parker also championed Britain’s film industry, serving as the chairman of the British Film Institute and the U.K. Film Council.
 He was knighted by Queen Elizabeth II in 2002.